TeamTheUnderdogs/FinalProject/README.md

 # FinalProject

-This repository contains the testing framework and resources for the WEare web application project as part of the final project of Team 3 “The underdogs”.
+This repository contains the testing framework and resources for the WEare web application project as part of the final project of Team 3 “The Underdogs”.
 It serves as a foundation for testing and understanding the core functionality of the application and also aims to test the reliability, and performance of the web app.

 # Table of Contents